dementive/JominiGuiPixelShaders/README.md

 # How to Use

-The only files from this repo you will need to put in your mod are `gfx/FX/GUI_default.shader` and `gfx/FX/GUI_animated.shader`
+The only files from this repo you will need to put in your mod are `gfx/FX/GUI_default.shader`, `gfx/FX/GUI_pushbutton.shader`and `gfx/FX/GUI_animated.shader`

 First you'll need to make a special gui type that uses the new pixel shader like this:
 ```